Tuesday, June 20, 2017

 Now our Gyorgy goes over to the even bigger 689 hold estate owned by Baron Antal (Anthony) Senney, where he identifies it with its apparently unique feature, BAK.
 BAK means tree as in high up perch.
 Perhaps there was a huge tree or a place where you could rest the horses and see the entire estate overlooking it!

-Gyorgy continues on, sure that the nobles don't really want to talk to him, but he will not leave without their signatures and red wax seals making it all official.
+Gyorgy travels on, sure that the nobles don't really want to talk to him, but he will not leave without their signatures and red wax seals making it all official.
 He finally gets to BANOKSZENTGYORGY, which is 858 hold owned by HG Miklos Eszterhazy.
 It was nice of Nick to name it after Saint George, his namesake!
-BAN means AT so simply, he is writing in that he is now at Saint George.
+BAN means at so simply, he is writing in that he is now at Saint George.

-After checking in at BARABAS - apricot or peach tree, where there are only four small family plots, he goes to BARATSZIGET.
+After checking in at BARABAS (apricot or peach tree) where there are only four small family plots, he goes to BARATSZIGET.
 Too bad they won't let him stay indoors.
 BARAT means chaste or religious and SZIGET is island, so he's at an island of chastity, a convent perhaps or a retreat center.
 It may be associated with TUSKEVARI PALOS KONVENT... a Pauline sisters convent, TUSKE means briar or thorns and VARI bowl; we can be pretty sure this is all referring to the crown of thorns on the suffering Jesus's head!
 The place sounds pretty severe, maybe it's a good thing that he next goes to BARHELY, where there is a gin mill and nightclub, on a 239 hold piece of land owned again by HG Nick.
 He has one too many but he continues on anyway, stopping at BAZA, or Lava Rock where a widow Foky farms 29 holds.
 Finally before nightfall, his speedy horse in need of water, he stops at BEKEHAZA, BEKE meaning a quiet and peaceful HAZ house.
 Owned by the widow of Adam Csillag, a 97 hold piece of land; they aren't even noble!
-Ah yes, she will give him some bread a good bowl of stew and let his horse drink water.
+Ah yes, she will give him some bread and a good bowl of goulash stew and let his horse drink water.

 The next day Gyorgy gets up and makes one of the estates owned by Grof Gyorgy Czaky, a 639 hold place called BELATINC.
 BELAT means Wise and Intelligent.
 But his trip slows down as he gets close to 187 hold called BELSOSARD.
 BELSO means interior - SARD means mud.

-KISFALUD - Little Village, KIS-ES-NAGY-RADA, Little and Big Floodplain where spring floods form temporary lakes that the geese look forward to, he'll go around KISGORBO, the Little Bend, KISLAKOS, the Little Habitation, and even stop at KISORS, Little Guard Post.
+KISFALUD - Little Village, KIS-ES-NAGY-RADA, Little and Big Floodplain, where spring floods form temporary lakes that the geese look forward to, he'll go around KISGORBO, the Little Bend, KISLAKOS, the Little Habitation, and even stop at KISORS, Little Guard Post.

-(To get to all the posts/genealogy tips regarding the NATIONAL ARCHIVES OF HUNGARY/ Hungaricana's URBARIUM 1767 you can search this BLOG by looking through my archives, through searching for the word URBARIUM using the Google Search Feature embedded in the blog, or by clicking on the link at the bottom of the post.)
+To get to all the posts/genealogy tips regarding the NATIONAL ARCHIVES OF HUNGARY/ Hungaricana's URBARIUM 1767 you can search this BLOG by looking through my archives, through searching for the word URBARIUM using the Google Search Feature embedded in the blog, or by clicking on the link at the bottom of the post.

-All Rights Reserved including Internet and International Rights
+C 2017-2025 Magyar-American BlogSpot All Rights Reserved including Internet and International Rights

 Saturday, June 17, 2017

-So many CONVENTS, MONASTERIES, SEMINARIES, and ESTATES OWNED BY DIOCESE and HOLY ORDERS are evident on the 1767 URBARIUM - HUNGARY LANDHOLDER CENSUS.
-The Jesuits, the Paulines, the Benedictines...
+So many CONVENTS, MONASTERIES, SEMINARIES, and ESTATES OWNED BY DIOCESE and HOLY ORDERS are evident on the 1767 URBARIUM - HUNGARIAN LANDHOLDER CENSUS

 Let me start with some Hungarian words translated so you'll be aware of what you're reading.
-I'm going to list these is a progression so you can see how the word meanings go.
+I'm going to list these as a progression so you can see how the word meanings go.
 Sorry I don't have the keyboard to put in the pronunciation marks.

 OHAZA - old country - home country